josephjeganathan/BedeGaming.github.io/source/_posts/2015-01-12-rewrites-and-big-bang-deploys.markdown

 The diagram above shows the flow of traffic and how we split it off so that we can test the new service with real production traffic without impacting the existing service.
 We have a very small application sitting beside NGINX which is our request Tee.
 This takes the incoming request and duplicates it.
 The main request carries on to the existing service and the response that is returned is sent back upstream as per normal.
 The duplicated request is then asynchronously sent to the new version of the service, the response back from the new service is logged and then sent to /dev/null.

 Sitting in front of the new service is a micro service.
 Its job is to take the incoming request which is in the format the existing service understands and maps it to the contract of the new service and send it to the new service.
 It then does the same for the response, mapping from new contract to old contract.
 Having this mapper service in place allows us to switch to the new service without having to update all upstream clients in one go.
-We can update them as an when the teams are able.
-Then, once all upstream clients are updated to communicate directly with the new service we can delete the mapper service with no ill effect.
+We can update them as and when the teams are able.
+Once all upstream clients are updated to communicate directly with the new service we can delete the mapper service.

-The next benefit from doing this side by side running is we can do data comparison between both services to make sure that data between services match.
+The next benefit from doing side by side running is we can do data comparison between both services to make sure that data between services match.
 As the services within our platform all publish messages asynchronously for downstream consumers to use we created an application which consumes messages from both versions of the service and then does data comparisons to make sure everything matches up.
 Any discrepancies are logged and allow us to then check what might have caused the issue and resolve it.

 We have used this method for our most recent service and has given us the confidence to know that:
 The new service runs as expected and the data is valid The new service performs as expected (response times, memory / cpu usage etc) We can release the new service with no impact to upstream clients

-Going forward, if we ever need to do another service rewrite (I don’t expect we will but you never know with these things) we will be using both feature switching and side by side running to allow us a high degree of confidence that we won’t negatively impact the gaming experience for our players.
+Going forward, if we ever need to do another service rewrite (I don’t expect we will but you never know with these things) we will be using both feature switching and side by side running to give us a high degree of confidence that we won’t negatively impact the gaming experience for our players.